-We provide advice, information and support to those with macular disease in Scotland, along with their family and friends, to ensure people can keep their independence.
+We provide advice, information and support to people with macular disease in Scotland, as well as to their family and friends, helping everyone affected to retain their independence.

 On this page: